The Overwhelmed Brain

 8 Steps to Becoming the Ultimate People-Pleaser

-If you find yourself people-pleasing for love, attention, or fear of confrontation, then this is article is for you.
+If you find yourself people-pleasing for love, attention, or fear of confrontation, then this article is for you.

-Of course, if you are already a people-pleaser, you may gain some extra skills reading this article.
+Of course, if you are already a people-pleaser, you may gain some extra skills by reading this article.

 Are you ready?
 Here are the eight steps to becoming the ultimate people-pleaser: